How To Run 100 Miles: Our Expert Guide + Training Plan

 Physical Therapy

 Your feet will be well-trained by the wear and tear of the miles and miles you will be putting in, so take care of them.
-Get a pedicure or give yourself one on a regular basis.
+Get a pedicure or give yourself one regularly.

 Hydration

 Be familiar with the weather you will encounter on race day and plan your hydration accordingly.
-Take a sweat test to figure out how much liquid you lose per hour, and try to consume 80% of that amount during your long runs
+Take a sweat test to determine how much liquid you lose per hour, and try to consume 80% of that amount during your long runs.

 How to train for a 100 mile race